Posts

 The Sentence-Combining Strategy That Transforms Struggling Writers

 They can’t even write a sentence.
 It’s a thought I’ve had more than once, and maybe you have too.
 You pull a student for extra writing support.
 You’re ready to help them with paragraphs or structure or even that essay that’s due next week.
 But what hits you immediately?
 They don’t need paragraph help.
 They don’t need structure help.
 They need sentence help.
 So what do you do?
 Let’s talk about sentence-level writing as the foundation for writing intervention.
 Because once students can reliably write clear, complete, varied sentences, everything else gets easier... grammar, stamina, even confidence.
 This post is part two in my series on writing interventions.
-In Part One , I talked about reluctant writers—those kids who stare at a blank page and say, “I don’t know what to write.”
+In Part One , I talked about reluctant writers, those kids who say, “I don’t know what to write.”
 In that post, we focused on mindset shifts and how to lower the barrier to entry.
 Now we shift gears.
-What happens after they’re finally writing... but the sentence structure is weak, awkward, or bare...
+What happens after they’re finally writing... but the sentence structure is weak, awkward, or barely there?
+First: Why Sen...

 Writing Interventions: How I Got My Most Reluctant Writers to Finally Lean In